txpipe/vrf/README.md

 The idea was invented by [Micali, Rabin, Vadhan](https://ieeexplore.ieee.org/document/814584/) and was aimed to provide deterministic pre-commitments for low entropy inputs which must be resistant to brute-force pre-image attacks.
 The VRF can be used for defense against offline enumeration attacks (such as dictionary attacks) on data stored in hash-based data structures.
 See [Goldberg, Vcelak, Papadopoulos, Reyzin](https://open.bu.edu/server/api/core/bitstreams/7a1c4233-d789-4790-90a8-35ff39aea26a/content).
-The initial constructions were having significant drawbacks, for example proofs and keys of VRFs were linear in the input size.
+The initial constructions were having significant drawbacks, for example, proofs and keys of VRFs were linear in the input size.
 [Dodis and Yampolskiy](https://eprint.iacr.org/2004/310.pdf) introduced technique that allowed the usage of constant size proofs and keys.
 The [draft-irtf-cfrg-vrf-03](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-03) relies on this breakthrough.